krmaxwell/cfp-collab-thompson-maxwell/bsideslv2015/cfp.md

 their own infrastructure or integrate open source feeds into their operations.
 We are developing a tool to make that easier for places with no budget.
-This tool will perform log file analysis to aggregate information and create reports without making the user learn Kibana or pay for splunk.
-The tool will report about frequently-seen events as well as ip addresses, and domains.
-The tool can also ingest a threat intelligence feed and report on known-bad indicators which are appearing in the users log files.
+This tool will perform log file analysis to aggregate information and create reports without making the user learn awesome yet complicated tools or buy more than they need/can afford.
+The tool will:
+1. Report about frequently-seen events as well as ip addresses, and domains
+2. Ingest a threat intel feed(s) and report on known-bad indicators found in user log files
+3. Provide options for scheduled vs. immediate configuration changes

 Outline:
 1. Introduction